Skip to Content

 green peppers, onions, and spices in separate bowls

-How to Make Fried Potatoes and Onions
+How to Make Southern Soul Food Fried Potatoes

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.